 - BOUCHARD’S NODES – Found in osteoarthritis of the PIP (Proximal Inter Phalangeal) joint is a bony growth.

 - HEBERDEN’S NODES – Like Bouchard’s node bony overgrowth of DIP (Distal Interphalangeal) joint.

 Osteoarthritis is diagnosed by X-Ray or MRI.
 Loss of joint space, osteophyte formation, etc. are key to diagnosis.
 Skyline’s view of X-Ray gives a better view of knee Osteoarthritis.
-Osteoarthritis in hip AP view or PA view can be done.
+Osteoarthritis in the hip AP view or PA view can be done.